ruddles/hack-notes/notes.md

 `stty rows <number>`
 `stty cols <number>`

 # Bind Shell
-The code executed on the target is used to start a listener attacked to a shell directly on the target i.e. target listens, local connects
+The code executed on the target is used to start a listener attached to a shell directly on the target i.e. target listens, local connects

 ## Netcat